My Eye-Opening Journey Through Belfast on a Black Cab Tour

 Carolyn Ray and her guide Paul on a Black Cab Tour in Belfast

-Carolyn signing the Peace Wall (left) and with Paul, a Black Cab driver in Belfast / Photos by Carolyn Ray
+With Paul, a Black Cab driver in Belfast / Photo by Carolyn Ray

 Hoping for peace